-Teacher chaperones will need to participate in group interviews with student finalists in Melbourne and participate in the announcement ceremony.
+Teacher chaperones will need to participate in group interviews with student finalists in Melbourne.

 Applications will be reviewed by a selection panel including government and education representatives.

-Shortlisted applicants for teacher chaperone positions will be contacted in October/ November 2019 for interviews.
+Shortlisted applicants for teacher chaperone positions will be contacted in October or November 2019 for interviews.